How do I find out the schedule for bulk trash pick-up in my neighborhood?

 Who can I contact about blight in my neighborhood?

 The city is committed to helping to keep Phoenix a safe, beautiful place to live.
 Some examples of blight in a neighborhood: inoperative motor vehicles, junk, trash, debris, peeling/chipped paint, commercial businesses operating in a residential zone, grass over 6 inches, dead trees or vegetation.
-If you would like to report blight in your neighborhood you may click HERE to report it online through the city's Neighborhood Services Department.
+If you would like to report blight in your neighborhood you may report online through the Phoenix at Your Service webpage.

 How can I find out information about issues going on in District 6?